timokline/CS331_Assignment6/README.md

 I have also written a Lua application that uses the `lexit`, `parseit`, and `interpit` modules, forming a complete Caracal source-code interpreter: `caracal.lua`.
 When `caracal.lua` is executed, it displays a prompt (“`>>>`”).
 At this prompt, type either Caracal code or a command beginning with “`:`” (these are listed when the program starts up).
 In particular, typing “`:r` *FILENAME*”, where *FILENAME* is the filename of a Caracal program (source file), will execute the program.

-  * If the Caracal code forms the beginning of a correct program, but it is not a complete program, then another prompt is given (“`...`”), and more Caracal code may be entered.
+* If the Caracal code forms the beginning of a correct program, butit is not a complete program, then another prompt is given (“`...`”),and more Caracal code may be entered.
-  * If a syntax error is found in the entered code, then an error message is printed, and input restarts.
+* If a syntax error is found in the entered code, then an errormessage is printed, and input restarts.
-  * If a complete Caracal program has been entered, then it is executed.
+* If a complete Caracal program has been entered, then it isexecuted.
 Any I/O it performs takes place on the console.
-When execution completes, input restarts, but the Caracal state is not reset; it is the state returned by the program that was executed.
+Whenexecution completes, input restarts, but the Caracal state is notreset; it is the state returned by the program that was executed.

 If you have access to a Unix-like command line, then you may also pass the source filename to `caracal.lua` as a command-line parameter.